hujanais/bs-chat-gpt3-api/README.md

 ### Objective

 I wanted to find a way to allow my aging parents use WhatsApp too communicate with OpenAI's chat-gpt.
 My parents are not techically inclined at all and the only thing they really know how to use is WhatsApp on their mobile.
 Even an ipad was a stretch except for Facetime.
-So I figured why give them this chance to actually interact with the NLP AI using WhatsApp.
+So I figured why not give them this chance to actually interact with the NLP AI using WhatsApp.

 So this 2-3 day hackathon idea was conceived and launched.
 So what I have done here is absolutely not production worthy, just a usable solution for my family.